 Understand the impact of a user with misguided intentions; how much damage could one user inflict and how quickly could your system recover?
 What would happen if a hacker gained access to your database?
 Aside from impacting your metrics and corrupting your decision-making tool, are there legal or ethical repercussions?
 State and federal laws may govern how quickly you must notify users of a breach and mandate how compromised systems are brought back online.
 Investigating the impact these laws have on your security breach responses before an occurrence will reduce downtime and help rebuild confidence with impacted users.

 The IoT revolution will continue to change nearly every business aspect.
-The data gathered from IoT devices has the potential to create significant revenue streams, impact product development, streamline manufacturing and improve user experiences.
+The data gathered from IoT devices have the potential to create significant revenue streams, impact product development, streamline manufacturing and improve user experiences.
 Ensure that data is safe and that robust contingency plans are in place to protect your users, manufacturing processes and analytical tools.